The Chase Freedom Unlimited is a great rewards card for certain kinds of users – but who can get the most out of the offer?

 Potential rewards rate: Chase Freedom Unlimited + Capital One Savor

 We estimate the average spender can earn 2.21 percent cash back with this pairing based on average spending in these categories.
-If you spend $15,900 a year, that means you’ll earn around $256 per year after the Savor card’s $95 annual fee (which is waived the first year).
+If you spend $15,900 a year, that means you’ll earn around $256 per year after the Savor card’s $95 annual fee.

 Potential yearly rewards value: Chase Freedom Unlimited + Capital One Savor